 What is Magnification

-- For real images, its value is denoted with negative and for positive it denoted with positive M.
+- For real images, its value is denoted with negative and for positive it is denoted with positive M.

 Magnification= Image hight/object hieght